boomelage/machine-learning-option-pricing/example_outs/barrier_options_error_testing/trained_model_backtesting.md

 ### F-Test
-next we perform an F-Test to check whether the level of the underlying asset's spot value explains the p- ricing error
+next we perform an F-Test to check whether the level of the underlying asset's spot value explains the pricing error

 ```python
 m = len(Ufit.coef_)-len(Rfit.coef_)